-Date :
+Date:

 Names of Property Owners of Land to be Rezoned:

 1.)

 2.)

 Address of Property Owners of Land to be Rezoned:

 1.)

 2.)

 Telephone Numbers of all Property Owners:

 1.) ()

-2.) ()

 Email Address of all Property Owners:

 Specific Location and Addresses of Property to be Rezoned:

 Size (Acres) of Property to be Rezoned:

 Current Zoning Classification of Property to be Rezoned:

 Requested Zoning of Property to be Rezoned:

 Present Zoning Classification of Adjacent Property:

 Proposed Use of Property:

-Rezone Signs:

-Number of signs posted:
+Rezone Signs: Number of signs posted:

-Location of signs posted:
+Location of signs posted: \\\\\

-Signature verifying the above sign(s) habeing submitted: ave been placed i in the above location prior to the application
+Signature verifying the above sign(s) have been placed in the above location prior to the application being submitted:

 Signature(s) of Owner(s) of Property to be Rezoned:

-1.)
-2.)

-3.)
-4.)

-• Oo Not Write Belo w This Line)
+(Do Not Write Below This Line)

 Fees: \$100.00 Filing Fee = \$

 \$5.00 + Current Postal Rate x = \$ (Adjacent Property Owners - Certified Letters)

 Total Amount Due = \$

 Cash Check

 Collected By:

+APPENDIX 1F

-APPENDIX 1F REQUEST FOR WAIVER
+REQUEST FOR WAIVER